 Functions Of An AI Agent

 Artificial intelligence (AI) agents are increasingly becoming an integral part of our lives, carrying out various tasks from powering self-driving cars to assisting us in managing our finances.
-These intelligent agents AI are designed to mimic the cognitive processes of humans, allowing them to perceive their environment, process information, reason and make decisions, take actions, and learn and improve over time.
+Artificial intelligence, what is an agent in AI, and intelligent agents are designed to mimic the cognitive processes of humans, allowing them to perceive their environment, process information, reason and make decisions, take actions, and learn and improve over time.

 1. Perceive the Environment